Moaske/FZero_scd41_co2/README.md

-# Flipper Zero SCD30 CO2 Monitor
+# Flipper Zero SCD41 CO2 Monitor

+The plan is to upgrade this code to the SCD41 sensor.

 ![Screenshot](docs/screenshot.jpg)